 10 Best Deals in Hawaii

 Here are 10 reasons to call Hawaii paradise.
-Click through to find the best deals in Hawaii for your next getaway.
+Click through to find the best deals in Hawaii so you can plan the perfect getaway.

 One word of advice: The east side, where many of the rentals are, is the windward side.
 That means the wind blows onshore.
 So, unless you enjoy battling a stiff trade wind, choose a day when the winds are light to moderate, or hit the south shores.

-It's almost mandatory to try surfing when visiting Hawaii, since it's the birthplace of the sport.
+It's almost mandatory to try surfing when visiting Hawaii.
+After all, it's the birthplace of the sport.
 Those who are tempted to rent a longboard at Waikiki to paddle out solo might ask: How hard could this be?
 Answer: Very.
 There's a good likelihood you won't even catch a wave.

 Do yourself and the dozens of innocent targets around you a favor and pay the $80 for a surf lesson.
 On the famed North Shore, you can't do better than Uncle Bryan's Sunset Suratt Surf Academy, which has SUP lessons, too.

 Uncle Bryan Suratt is a legend in the sport, and his staff members are all accomplished and full of the aloha spirit — the reason you came.
-In Waikiki, try Hans Hedemann Surf School.
-With their help, you will get on your feet your first day for $75.
+In Waikiki, try Hans Hedemann Surf School and get on your feet your first day for $75.

 You know you want to swim with sharks — or you at least want to say you did when you get back home.
 And these days, it's pretty affordable.

 If you're looking for a $500-a-night resort for half that price, Kauai Marriott Resort is a good call, according to hotel rating and review site Oyster.com.
-It named Kauai Marriott Resort the No. 1 best value in Hawaii.
+In fact, it named Kauai Marriott Resort the No. 1 best value in Hawaii.

-With 120-foot visibility, warm water and tropical fish, Hawaii is a beautiful place to get scuba certified.
-If you play your Groupon cards right, you could score scuba certification courses for as low as $159.
-That includes books, instruction, equipment and two days of diving in paradise.
+With 120-foot visibility, warm water and tropical fish, Hawaii is a beautiful place to scuba drive.
+If you play your Groupon cards right, you could score a scuba course for as low as $155.
+That includes round-trip transportation and equipment.

-If you plan on buying any Hawaiian souvenirs for yourself, or to bring back to friends and family, avoid high-priced hotel souvenir shops and the ubiquitous ABC stores.
+If you plan on buying any Hawaiian souvenirs for yourself, or to bring back for friends and family, avoid high-priced hotel souvenir shops.

-Instead, make a day of it and visit the Aloha Stadium Swap Meet and Marketplace, about 20 minutes outside of Waikiki.
-Open Wednesday, Saturday and Sunday, 8 a.m. to 3 p.m., this is the spot to save big on everything from ukuleles to Hawaiian doll clothes to food items and leather sandals.
+Instead, make a day of it and visit the Aloha Stadium Swap Meet, located about 20 minutes outside of Waikiki.
+Open Wednesday, Saturday and Sunday from 8 a.m. to 3 p.m., this is the spot to save big on everything from ukuleles and Hawaiian doll clothes to food items.

 Check out one of Hawaii's lesser-known sightseeing spots.
 The eight-hour Mauna Kea Summit Adventures package includes pickup from sea level, then a drive to the summit, stopping at the visitors center along the way to learn about the volcano and giant telescopes.
 And it's a great deal at a little over $200 per person.

 A vacation to Hawaii is supposed to be relaxing.
 So consider visiting the Byodo-In Temple, a regal Buddhist retreat located in a lush landscape named Valley of the Temples, after its towering mountain arena.

-Located on the island's east side, this is a serene few hours among zen gardens, koi ponds and beautiful architecture.
-Admission is $3 for adults, $2 for seniors and $1 per child — cash only.
-Make a day of it, and visit the east side's Kailua Bay or a North Shore food truck for lunch.
+Located on the island's east side, this spot invites you to spend a serene few hours among zen gardens, koi ponds and beautiful architecture.
+Admission is $5 for adults, $4 for seniors and $2 per child — cash only.
+Make a day of it and visit Kailua Bay or hit a North Shore food truck for lunch.

-With some Waikiki hotels charging $37 plus tax per day for parking, your parking bill could be more expensive than your rental car fee.
+With some Waikiki hotels charging $40 plus tax per day for parking, your parking bill could be more expensive than your rental car fee.
 That hurts.
-But there might be better alternatives.
+But there might be a better alternative.

-The centrally located Waikiki Banyan is within short walking distance of many hotels and has 24-hour parking — including in and out access — for $20.
-Or, if you are visiting a hotel, the beach or shops, try the meters at Marina Parking near the west end of Waikiki or Kalakaua Avenue at the east end past the zoo.
-Both are $1 per hour and the best deal you'll find.
+The centrally located Waikiki Banyan is within walking distance of many hotels and has 24-hour parking — including in and out access — for $20.
+Or, if you are visiting a hotel, the beach or shops, try the meters at Marina Parking near the west end of Waikiki or Kalakaua Avenue.

 10 Worst Deals in Hawaii